Home Car Shopping How to Exchange Funds in Private Car Sales

 Major Disadvantage: No check is foolproof.

-What’s the Difference Between a Check and a Certified Check?
+What’s the Difference Between a Cashier’s Check and a Certified Check?

 Bank Transfer

 Using a bank transfer removes fraud concerns and ensures a safe transfer of funds during a car sales transaction.
 That’s because it becomes an exchange between the buyer’s and the seller’s banks.
-There isn’t cash that can be stolen or checks that can be forged.
+No cash that can be stolen nor checks that can be forged are involved.
 The buyer transfers money from an account in their bank to the seller’s account.
 The downside is that bank transfers might take 24 hours or more and have a fee of up to $50.

 Major Advantage: Trustworthy and secure funds transfer.